Augmentation of Type I and Type II Breasts

 Breast Type I

-The anticipated aesthetic result from breast augmentation in both of these cases is considerably different, and that is what I mean by the limitations imposed by the tissues.
+The anticipated aesthetic result from breast augmentation in both of these cases is considerably different, and that is what I refer to as the “limitations imposed by the tissues.”
 The small, perky, tight breast will remain perky with little if any sag below the lower breast crease.
 The nipple will move forward.
 Some women like these breasts because they retain upper breast fullness and look large; however, they look less natural.
-One must be careful with these breasts because any attempt to over-augment these breasts might result in excessive stretching of the lower breast with loss of upper breast fullness and the nipple will look high (bottoming out of the breasts).
+One must be careful with these breasts because any attempt to over-augment these breasts might result in excessive stretching of the lower breast and/or descent of the lower breast crease with loss of upper breast fullness causing the nipple to appear too high (bottoming out of the breasts).